fat-forensics/fat-forensics/doc/how_to/transparency/tabular-surrogates.rst

    on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada. arXiv preprint arXiv:1910.13016.
 URL https://arxiv.org/abs/1910.13016.
 ..
 [RIBEIRO2016WHY] Ribeiro, M.T., Singh, S. and Guestrin, C., 2016,
    August.
-Why should i trust you?: Explaining the predictions of any classifier.
+Why should I trust you?: Explaining the predictions of any classifier.
 In Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 1135-1144).
 ACM.